WE ARE NOMURA

 In addition, as parents go out to work, the local community is being diluted.
 We are currently trying to incorporate into the park business a system that allows parents to exchange information on holidays, and I would like to take the initiative in socially good initiatives to solve such social issues.”

-For the benefit of the company to the benefit of customers and society—As we enter an era of public-private collaboration in urban space development, Ogasawara and NOMURA, which have been aiming to create better spaces and towns, have begun a new public-private partnership project.
-The page is about to be opened.
+Turning the profits of the company into the profits of customers and society - as we enter an era of public-private collaboration in urban space development, Ogasawara and NOMURA have been striving to create better spaces and towns, and a new page in their public-private partnership business is about to be opened.

 Akinori Ogasawara

-Joined NOMURA under the slogan of "total production of museums that Japan boasts to the world".
-Responsible for sales and PM of public cultural facilities.
-Since 2010, he has been involved in the operation management of a certain science museum in Tokyo.
-In 2022, he established a special purpose company for the aquarium PFI business and became a director of the company.
+He joined NOMURA, Ltd. under the slogan "Total production of a museum that Japan can be proud of around the world."
+He is in charge of sales and PM for public cultural facilities.
+Since working on the operation management of a science museum in Tokyo in 2010, he has been producing the museum from planning to operation.
+In 2022, he established a special purpose company for the aquarium PFI project and became Board Directors the company.

 Related Links